Tuberculosis (TB) can happen to anyone

 You can get TB treatment from government DOTS center.
 Medicine will be available free of cost.
 To get the medicine for the first time, you need to show the DOTS staff three things:

-To get medicine, take photocopies of these three to DOTS centre.
+To get medicine, take photocopies of these three things to the DOTS centre.
 With this, you will be registered online in the government “Nikshay” scheme.
-For you one Nikshay I-D Will be given which you should write down carefully.
+You will be given a Nikshay ID which you should write down carefully.

 Your health should improve significantly within a month of taking the medicine, but do not stop taking the medicine.
 It is very important to take your TB treatment regularly until complete.
 Only then will TB be completely eradicated and cannot spread to others.